 The Tailwind does not change anything about your existing door functionality.In case you were wondering…

 Tailwind Garage Door Opener – Unboxing Photos

-The unit arrived directly from China – close to me.
+The unit arrived directly from China – close to me as the Crow flies (bloody fit Crow).
 Why ship to the US and then reship?
 Makes so much sense – so direct shipping it was.
 The outer packaging was a reused Samsung box which I really appreciate.
 There is no need to send me a pretty ‘virgin’ box – save the planet for the love of Turtles.
 Anyway, I digress.
 The rest is clear from the photos below.

 Tailwind Garage Door Opener – Unboxing Video

 Installation wasn’t complicated, but as my garage door unit is 20 years old I had to make some small modifications.
 The videos I’ll post pieces together with my experience which looks quite tricky but was really one of the easiest installs I have done that involves wires.
 My Aeotec opener took me longer to install and mess with and that was wireless!

 The App installation required quite a bit of information but it worked and wasn’t complicated.
 There was information required including sign up, a confirmation code to be emailed and you have to walk out onto your driveway and get a GPS lock as part of the location information.
 This is all done from the one screen on the App so it’s well thought out.
 You can scan the QR code on the manual which is native to most iPhones and Android phones now so that was a piece of cake.

 In terms of registering an account and getting it set up, I’d give it a solid 8+ out of 10.